This country-specific Q&A provides an overview to employment and labour law in Switzerland.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

-- Employees being partially or entirely prevented from working by illness or accident through no fault of their own (against any termination during specified periods depending on the years of service);
+- Employees being partially or entirely prevented from working by illness or accident through no fault of their own (against any termination during specified proscribed periods depending on the years of employment);

-- Employees fulfilling non-voluntary legal obligations (against terminations for reason of their status);
+- Employees fulfilling non-voluntary legal obligations (against terminations due to their status);

-- Members of an employees' organisation and employees carrying out trade union activities in a lawful manner (against terminations for reason of their status);
+- Members of an employees' organisation and employees carrying out trade union activities in a lawful manner (against terminations due to their status);

-- Elected employee representatives on the staff council for the business or on a body linked to the business (against terminations for reason of their status respectively if the employer cannot prove just cause for terminating the employment); and
+- Elected employee representatives on the staff council for the business or on a body linked to the business (against terminations due to their status respectively if the employer cannot prove just cause for terminating the employment); and

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

-Whistleblowers are basically protected under art.
-336 of the Swiss Code of Obligations which prohibits any termination in bad faith respectively abusive termination.
-However, only whistleblowing worthy of protection will benefit from respective protection.
+Whistle-blowers are basically protected under art.
+336 of the Swiss Code of Obligations which prohibits any termination in bad faith.
+However, only whistle-blowing worthy of protection will benefit from respective protection.
 This particularly requires that the employee acts in good faith and in compliance with the principle of proportionality (complaining internally before informing the competent authorities and informing the competent authorities before going public with a complaint).

 What financial compensation is required under law or custom to terminate the employment relationship?
 How do employers usually decide how much compensation is to be paid?

 Swiss labour law basically only requires an employer to pay the employee’s salary during the notice period.
-There is – subject to severance payments agreed by employment contract – principally no need for any additional payment, however.
-For certain categories of listed stock corporations’ executives, severance payments are even prohibited by the Ordinance Against Excessive Remunerations in Listed Stock Corporations.
+There is – subject to severance payments agreed by employment contract or provided for in collective agreements – principally no need for any additional payment, however.
+For certain categories of listed stock corporations’ executives, severance payments are even prohibited by the Ordinance against Excessive Remunerations in Listed Stock Corporations.

-Additional payments other than those foreseen in an employment contract are only customary if the employer wishes to terminate the employment by mutual consent (for example in order to avoid the observance of the applicable notice period or an imminent prolongation of the employment due to the employee’s incapacity to work because of illness).
-This is due to the fact that respective termination agreements must not be concluded in order to circumvent provisions which safeguard the interests of the employee, must comply with mandatory provisions of labour law and collective agreements and are therefore deemed null and void if there is no adequate balance of the employer’s and the employee’s (particularly financial) interests.
+Additional payments other than those foreseen in an employment contract or collective agreement are only customary if the employer wishes to terminate the employment by mutual consent (for example in order to avoid the observance of the applicable notice period or an imminent prolongation of the employment due to the employee’s incapacity to work due to illness).
+This is due to the fact that, to the extent that respective termination agreements include a waiver of claims under mandatory law, they must constitute real settlements in which also the employer makes concessions.
+Therefore, they are deemed null and void if there is no adequate balance of the employer’s and the employee’s (particularly financial) interests.